Our Farm Shop is packed with locally sourced, fresh produce… but why shop local and organic?

 Fresh, handmade sausages are delivered to The Farm Shop daily from Blackwell’s family butchers.
 Their pork and black pudding sausages are a team favourite and absolutely perfect for a hearty County Durham breakfast.
 Paul Craddock’s bacon, from the Dropswell Farm in Trimdon, melts in the mouth and comes from very happy pigs.
 And we love working with the Tweddle family, whose nearby farm produces the most wonderful free-range organic eggs, creamy butter and fresh milk.

 Here are just four of our Farm Shop suppliers, each unique and a huge pleasure to work with!

 World class meats from Blackwell Butchers

 Blackwell Butchers are multiple award-winners with half a century’s experience behind them.
-Norton, Stockton-upon-Tees is their home and they’re dedicated to providing the very best produce whilst protecting the heritage and character of their village.
 Martin Blackwell inherited the family business from his father in 1978, and they’re a proud member of the exclusive Q Guild, which recognises the crème de la crème of the independent British butcher crop.

 Organic milk, cream and more from Acorn Dairy

 The Tweddle family farms at Archdeacon Newton, near Darlington, and have been doing it for four generations so far.
 In 1998 they decided to go organic.
 They produce award-winning fresh organic milk and cream from herds of happy cows in the Yorkshire and Durham Dales.
 And the results are remarkable.
 You’ve never tasted real milk until you’ve tasted theirs.